Dynamical moment fragmentation in the all-in all-out pyrochlore Nd2Sn2O7: Additional Neutron Spectroscopy Data

 The primary data sets presented in the main text were acquired with incident energy $E_i=2.19$\,meV.
-Figure~\ref{fig:SIFig3}(a) shows the $(HHL)$ $Q$-map at $T=0.25$\,K in the elastic channel within resolution (FWHM $\approx 0.07$~\text{meV}), integrated over $[-0.08,0.08]~meV$, with the $T=10$\,K data subtracted as an elastic background.
+Figure~\ref{fig:SIFig3}(b) shows the $(HHL)$ $Q$-map at $T=0.25$\,K in the elastic channel within resolution (FWHM $\approx 0.07$~\text{meV}), integrated over $[-0.09,0.09]$~meV, with the $T=10$\,K data subtracted as an elastic background.
 No residual magnetic diffuse-scattering signal is observed in the elastic channel.
-The corresponding powder-averaged intensity within the $(HHL)$ plane at $T=0.25$ and $10$\,K is shown in Fig.~\ref{fig:SIFig3}(b), which reveals only the spin-wave excitation discussed in the main text, confined to $\hbar\omega \in [0.1,0.4]$\,meV.
+The corresponding powder-averaged intensity within the $(HHL)$ plane at $T=0.25$ and $10$\,K is shown in Fig.~\ref{fig:SIFig3}(c), which reveals only the spin-wave excitation discussed in the main text, confined to $\hbar\omega \in [0.1,0.4]$\,meV.

 Additional measurements at $E_i=3.7$, $7.51$, and $22.7$~meV, all at $T=0.25$~K, are shown in Fig.~\ref{fig:SIFig4}.
 No discernible magnetic signal is observed in the combined range $0.5$–$5$~meV across all panels.
 The intensity at $(220)$ for $E_i=22.7$~meV below $\hbar\omega=2$~meV is attributable to the elastic-line tail from the finite energy resolution (FWHM $\approx 2.1$~\text{meV}).